ajs-voices/once-upon-a-dream/scenes/049-stay-with-me.md

 "So it's a booty call?"
 I frowned.

 "That's all it's ever been."
-Nox said setting down his fork and looking down as he crossed his arms.
+Angel said setting down his fork and looking down as he crossed his arms.
 "That's what he wanted the other night when I shut him down."

 "With a safe word."
 I said with venom.

 "So I should have let him do what he wanted when I didn't want to.
 Basically rape me because I'd said yes before."
-Nox sighed and stood up.
+Angel sighed and stood up.
 "I should go."
 He started for my bedroom where he knew his clothes had gone.

 Fuck!
 Rape?
 His best friend tried to rape him and he was willing to spend a few days in his house.
 There was no fucking way I was letting him go stay with that asshole again.
 But I was angry still.
 My heart was pounding in my chest.
 My hands were sweaty.
 He was a submissive.
 I wasn't a dom.
 Why the fuck was I even doing this.
 I was never going to be what he wanted.

 But, I sat there for too long.
-Nox had found his clothes and was pulling his coat on.
+Angel had found his clothes and was pulling his coat on.
 He didn't look at me as he headed for the door.
 I rushed to the door and stood blocking his path.
 He was frowning.
 "Don't go to him."

 He frowned, "I'm not."